Rental Reference Letters (Landlord, Tenant) – Free Templates

 Name and address of the recipient

 The recipient’s full name and address should be provided next.
-The name helps identify who is meant to receive the letter.
+The name helps identify who is meant to receive it.
 The address should contain the street name, city, state, and zip code.
 If the recipient is not known, the letter may begin with a “To whom it may concern” statement.

 The subject